 a.
-LESS THAN SIGNIFICANT IMPACT.
-The project would not result in direct housing construction, but would facilitate and provide a policy framework for future housing development throughout the City.
-The RHNA is a planning goal and not a construction mandate.
-To meet the City's RHNA of 612 units, the HEU identifies a series of implementing actions to increase the City's housing capacity that would accommodate projected/planned population growth in the City.
-Future housing development facilitated by the HEU would be subject to environmental review under CEQA and discretionary permits and would occur as market conditions allow and at the discretion of the individual property owners.
-Any future housing development facilitated by the HEU would occur in urbanized locations near existing infrastructure (roads, utilities) and served by all public utilities.
+No Impact.
+The project would not result in direct housing construction but would provide a land use planning and policy framework and regulatory document update that supports future housing development throughout the City as required by HCD.
+To meet the City's RHNA of 612 units, the HEU identified a series of implementing actions to increase the City's housing capacity that would accommodate projected/planned population growth in the City which included planning, policy and regulatory updates which are the subject of this current proposed project.

+Future housing projects would be subject to environmental review under CEQA and discretionary permits or ministerial allowances would occur as market conditions allow and at the discretion of the individual property owners.
+Any future housing development facilitated by the project would occur in urbanized locations near existing infrastructure (roads, utilities) and served by all public utilities.

 SCAG's regional growth assessment contains population projections for the City, which are based on the current General Plan.
-Based on the HEU, the City's population was 20,261 in 2020.
+Based on the City's HEU, the City's population was 20,261 in 2020.
 Based on SCAG forecasts, the City's population is anticipated to reach 21,600 persons by 2045, an approximately 6.6 percent population growth between 2020 and 2045 (SCAG, 2020).

-The forecast population growth from future housing development facilitated by the HEU is presented in Table PH 1-1 below, Population Increase from Housing Element Update.
+The forecast population growth from future housing development facilitated by the RHNA is presented in Table PH 1-1 below, Population Increase from RHNA compliance.